 Unemployment insurance provides temporary financial assistance to workers who have lost employment through no fault of their own, such as being laid off or quitting due to unsafe working conditions.
 State and federal governments generally require employers to pay unemployment insurance for each employee.
 The amount you’ll pay can depend on how many employees you have, how much you pay them and whether previous employees have claimed unemployment benefits.

-Disability insurance covers part of an employee’s income in the event they lose their ability to work after a non-work-related illness or injury.
+Disability insurance covers part of an employee’s income in the event they are unable to work after a non-work-related injury or illness.
 Disability insurance is required for employers in some states, so make sure to research the requirements where you run your business.

 Other common types of business insurance